-Customer Northern Rivers Quarry Date of blast 31/5/2022 Blast number BLA41 Monitor Locati ion - 2 (Primary) (with the delivery of the second Monitor name, / model details: Instantel Minimate Blaster Monitor Serial no: BE12705 Calibration dat e 12/1/2022 on used to measure to of Australian Standar the airblast overpressure and ground vibration levels meets the rd AS 2187.2-2006.
-Airblast overp ressure result (dB) Not triggered.
-Overpressure reading set to geo trigger no overpressur detected e dB Ground vibrati ion result (PPV) Less than 0.130 mm/s EPL limits blast overpressure - 115 dB ound vibration (PPV) - 5mm/s Comments This monitor rep was set to record ground vibration above $0.130\mathrm{mm/s}$ - no event was recorded litor report is compliant with EPL conditions and has been undertaken in see with AS 2187.2-2006
+Customer Northern Rivers Quarry Date of blast 31/5/2022 Blast number BLA41 Monitor Locat ion - 2 (Primary) A Contraction of the second Monitor name / model details: Instantel Minimate Blaster Monitor Serial no: BE12705 Calibration dat te 12/1/2022 on used to measure t of Australian Standa the airblast overpressure and ground vibration levels meets the rd AS 2187.2-2006. ()/N Airblast overp ressure result (dB) Not triggered.
+Overpressure reading set to geo trigger no overpressur detected e dB Ground vibrat ion result (PPV) Less than 0.130 mm/s EPL limits Airblast overpre Ground vibratio essure - 115 dB on (PPV) - 5mm/s Comments This monitor re Monitor was set to record ground vibration above 0.130 mm/s - no event was recorded This monitor report is compliant with EPL conditions and has been undertaken in accordance with AS 2187.2-2006